AdobeDocs/analytics.en/help/components/cda/device-graph.md

 ---
 # Device graph

-Cross-Device Analytics provides two distinct methods to stitch data together.
-This method uses the Adobe Experience Platform Identity Service Co-op Graph or Private Graph to stitch data together.
+Cross-Device Analytics can use the Private Graph to stitch data together.
+The Private Graph is a repository of hashed device ID's that is specific to your organization.
 CDA regularly communicates with the device graph to link devices together.

-## Differences between co-op graph and private graph

-Adobe offers two types of device graphs as part of the ID service:

-* **Co-op graph**: A repository of hashed device ID's that any customer can contribute to and reference.
-Since this type of device graph is collaborative, it typically matches more devices than a private graph.
-* **Private graph**: A repository of hashed device ID's that only your organization references.

 ## Prerequisites specific to the device graph